 Jim leads our family office and private client attorneys, a specialized group of advisors providing multidisciplinary resources and bespoke solutions for sensitive and pressing family concerns, values-based wealth transfer, and business succession.
-Leveraging his background in business, economics, and accounting, he assists clients with the structuring and implementation of trusts (including grantor trusts, such as GRATs and QPRTs), family offices, private trust companies, closely held business entities, family limited partnerships and LLCs, tax-free installment sales, and other sophisticated tax and investment vehicles.
-Jim is fluent in Spanish, and many years ago, while living in a foreign country, he witnessed firsthand the impact attorneys can have helping others with their legal and familial goals and objectives.
-From law school at Brigham Young University through today, he cherishes his ability to help people in his role as an analytical thinker, writer, and advocate.
+Leveraging his background in business, economics, and accounting, he assists clients with the structuring and implementation of trusts (including grantor trusts, such as IDGTs, GRATs, and QPRTs), family offices, private trust companies, family limited partnerships, LLCs, corporations, and other sophisticated tax and investment vehicles and techniques.

 A testament to his abilities, Jim has a referral-only, concierge practice.
 He has developed a reputation for being an inventive, outside-the-box problem-solver, and for being fiercely loyal to his clients.
 This client-oriented approach means Jim designs estate and business plans to meet the needs of each family’s personal vision.
 As an example, trusts and business succession plans can be customized to provide incentives to beneficiaries and successors, such as children and grandchildren, to become productive and contributing members of society.
 Often known as the family’s lawyer, Jim develops long-term relationships that help promote continuity from generation to generation, while respecting individual thought and new perspectives.